fmcnab/meltPT/README.md

 ## Citing meltPT

 If you use our code, please cite us.
+We are currently preparing an accompnaying manuscript for publication.
+In the meantime, you can cite the package with its Zenodo doi.

 We also urge you to cite the original literature on which our code is based:
 - Sample backtracking and thermobarometry: [Lee et al. (2009, *EPSL*)](https://doi.org/10.1016/j.epsl.2008.12.020)